-President Obama has nominated Norman Bay, the current director of the Federal Energy Regulatory Commission's Office of Enforcement, to be chairman of the agency.
+President Obama has nominated Norman Bay, the current director of the Federal Energy Regulatory Commission's Office of Enforcement, to be commissioner of the agency.

 From 2002 to 2009, Bay was a Professor at the University of New Mexico School of Law.
 His courses included Criminal Law, International Criminal Law, Evidence, Introduction to Constitutional Law, and National Security Law.